James Walter Thompson: Legacy

 Thompson is responsible for some enduring brand images in popular culture, such as the Rock of Gibraltar used for the Prudential Insurance Company.

-Today, JWT is one of the largest advertising agencies in the United States and the fourth-largest in the world.
+JWT is one of the largest advertising agencies in the United States and the fourth-largest in the world.
 It is one of the key companies of Sir Martin Sorrell's WPP Group (NASDAQ:WPPGY) and is headquartered in New York.
 The global agency is led by Worldwide Chairman and Global CEO Bob Jeffrey, who took over the role in 1998.
 JWT was named Adweek magazine's 2009 "Global Agency of the Year."

 In popular culture

 Thompson plays a minor role in Jack Finney's Time and Again.